bbaattaahh/acss/structure_and_functions.md

 - global testing environment
 - automatize Viola–Jones generetion.
 It it an idividual or a global szolution
 - Make it available online
+- later axamine the curl of the asparagus

 ### 1.2.
 Bucket identification